Deal Qualification Checklist for B2B Sales: Stop Wasting Time on Ghost Deals

 That was not a lost deal.
 That was a deal that never existed.
-A B2B qualification checklist is how you catch this early and stop wasting time on ghost deals.

 At a Glance